Sassy Syrians – Is a Syrian Hamster Right for Me?

 A “Golden Hamster”, “Teddy Bear Hamster”, “Panda Hamster”, “Black Bear Hamster” and other names are just variations of the Syrian Hamster.
 For example, a Golden Hamster is a Syrian Hamster with traditional golden color, with black cheek markings.
 A Teddy Bear Hamster is a long haired Syrian Hamster.

-You will need the following items for your Syrian Hamster: A Suitable Habitat, Safe Bedding, A Food Dish, A Water Bottle, A Nest Box, Healthy Food, Chew Toys and a Safe Running Wheel.
+You will need the following items for your Dwarf Hamster: A Suitable Habitat, Safe Bedding, A Food Dish, A Water Bottle, A Nest Box, Healthy Food, Chew Toys, and a Safe Running Wheel.

-Syrian Hamsters will climb multiple levels in a cage, but are not as good at climbing down as they are climbing up.
-We recommend going with a cage that has more flat, horizontal space then high vertical space to keep your hamster from hurting itself on a long drop.
-A ten gallon aquarium provides a minimum of space, but more room is always better.
+Dwarf Hamsters will climb multiple levels in a cage but are not as good at climbing down as they are climbing up.
+We recommend going with a cage that has more flat, horizontal space than high vertical space to keep your hamster from hurting itself on a long drop.
+A ten-gallon aquarium provides a minimum of space for a pair of social dwarf hamsters or a single dwarf hamster, but more room is always better.
+If you have more hamsters, add more space to prevent social fighting.

 Your Hamster’s Bedding should be made of a safe material.
 We recommend using recycled cardboard bedding like Carefresh.
 Never use Cedar or Pine bedding, as these can cause respiratory damage.